Short-Term Government Securities Fund

 The expense ratio shows the percentage of fund assets deducted annually to cover operating costs.
 Fund expense ratios shown here do not include acquired fund fees and expenses.
 If applicable, these additional costs are disclosed in the prospectus.
 The net expense ratio is the expense ratio minus the portion of expenses waived or reimbursed.
 Please see the current prospectus for additional details.
 The peer ratio is according to Morningstar Direct, based on each fund’s Morningstar classification.

-RE Advisers has contractually agreed, through at least May 1, 2022, to limit the fund’s operating expenses to an amount not to exceed 0.75%.
-This waiver agreement will terminate immediately upon termination of the fund’s Management Agreement and may be terminated by the fund or RE Advisers with one year’s notice.
+Homestead Advisers has contractually agreed, through at least April 30, 2023, to limit the fund’s operating expenses to an amount not to exceed 0.75%.
+This waiver agreement will terminate immediately upon termination of the fund’s Management Agreement and may be terminated by the fund or Homestead Advisers with one year’s notice.

 Calendar-Year Total Returns